EcoEvoGenomics/genotyping_pipeline/README.md

-# XENO: Expedient Genotyping for Non-Model Organims
+# XENO: Expedient Genotyping for Nonmodel Organisms

 ## What is XENO?
 XENO is a beginner-friendly genotyping pipeline built for evolutionary and ecological genomics.
 With XENO, you can (1) trim reads and align them to a reference genome, (2) call variants, (3) filter those variants, and finally (4) phase the variants.
 These four stages of XENO may be performed separately in stepwise order or end-to-end.
 At each stage, XENO outputs alignments, variant call files, and / or quality control statistics.
 These outputs may be passed directly to workflows from XENO's companion repository [RIPLEY](https://github.com/EcoEvoGenomics/RIPLEY), which automate many of the most common analyses in evolutionary and ecological genomics.